BrittanyOh/HTML-CSS-Project2/README.md

 ------------------------------------------------------------------------------------------------
 This assignment tests your understanding of basic HTML and CSS.
 You will create several files related to a recipe web site for a fictional pie company named Granny's Pies.
 Create the following files:
-• index.html, the first of two web pages (with an optional CSS style sheet file); appearance is up to you
+<br> • index.html, the first of two web pages (with an optional CSS style sheet file); appearance is up to you
-• pie.html, the second of two web pages; must match a particular specified appearance recipe.css the style sheet for pie.html
-For full credit, your files must be uploaded to the web and must match the guidelines in this document.
+<br> • pie.html, the second of two web pages; must match a particular specified appearance recipe.css the style sheet for pie.html For full credit, your files must be uploaded to the web and must match the guidelines in this document.

-Index Page:
+##Index Page:
-The first part of your task is to create a front page for this web site, stored in a file named index.html.
+<br> The first part of your task is to create a front page for this web site, stored in a file named index.html.
 Your front page must contain a link to pie.html .
-The file must also be at least 20 lines long and must contain at least 8 different categories HTML elements in its body (For example, <h1> and <h2> would be considered in the same category).
+The file must also be at least 20 lines long and must contain at least 8 different
+categories HTML elements in its body (For example, \<h1>\ and <h2> would be considered in the same category).
 It also may not significantly borrow content from your pie.html.
 Otherwise, this front page can have any appearance you like.
 If you like, you may use an optional CSS file with this page named index.css and submit it with your other files.
 Be creative!